 VI.
-New Business - Cases Scheduled for Consent Agenda Administrative Complaint Disposition Adjudication \
+New Business - Cases Scheduled for Adjudication

-• An "Administrative Complaint Disposition" means a decision by the Council as to whether to accept or reject the Executive Director's recommendation of dismissal based on jurisdictional, procedural or other defects of the complaint.
-The Executive New Jersey is an Equal Opportunity Employer • Printed on Recycled paper and Recyclable

-Director's recommended reason for the Administrative Disposition is under each complaint below.
+Ms. Tabakin stated that: an "Administrative Complaint Disposition" means a decision by the Council as to whether to accept or reject the Executive Director's recommendation of dismissal based on jurisdictional, procedural or other defects of the complaint.
+The Executive Director's recommended reason for the Administrative Disposition is under each complaint below.